afarentino/poll/README.md

 This kept costs down and allowed the application to be spun up only when users clicked a link shared with them via email.

 ## Limitations
 1. At this time, it is a heavy lift to design, add or display alternate questions.
-A configurable question provider would be a great feature to have as it would make possible to use this project for other surveys and questions.
+A configurable question provider would be a great feature to have.

 2. Deployment instructions (for each cloud platform) and automated steps to provision any required infrastructure (including the MongoDB Atlas database) would also be a nice-to-have.